rotundasoftware/cartero/README.md

 The problem has been that asset management has a lot of moving parts.
 A complete general solution needs to address preprocessing (i.e. compiling .scss, .coffee, etc.) for arbitrary asset types, minification and concatenation in production mode, and, the kicker, dependency management.

-Cartero attempts to addresses these issues so that we can organize assets in a way that makes more sense.
+Cartero attempts to addresses these issues so that we can organize assets in a better way.

 <p align="center">
 	<img src="http://www.rotundasoftware.com/images/cartero/combo-directory-structure.png" />